By Doug Brown, P.E., PMP, LEED AP, M.SAME, and Richard Hammett, AIA, LEED AP, M.SAME

 The members of the joint venture who designed the facility said it was an honor to serve those who make the difference between life and death for so many.
 Construction is expected to be completed in 2020.

-[This article first published in the 2018 November-December issue of The Military Engineer]
+[Article first published in the 2018 November-December issue of The Military Engineer.]